Aligned-Design/aligned_postd_1125/server/README.md

-# Server - Backend API
+# POSTD Server - Backend API

+> **Status:** ✅ Active – This is an active README for POSTD server backend.
+> **Last Updated:** 2025-01-20

-The server is an Express.js + TypeScript application that provides RESTful APIs for the Aligned AI platform.
+The server is an Express.js + TypeScript application that provides RESTful APIs for the POSTD platform.

 ## Overview